 A study of the nature, development, implementation, maintenance and promotion of comprehensive English as a Second Language programs.
 All aspects of the ESL program are studied including classroom management and teaching strategies and the development of English language and reading comprehension skills; design, development and interpretation of formal and informal assessment techniques; standardized testing; historical, theoretical, and policy foundations, research findings, funding and budgeting.
+Summer (even-numbered years).

-ESLS 5312 Practicum
+ESLS 5312 Practicum for State Certification